 Regardless of whether you are a SharePoint Administrator, or the CTO, Concept Searching technologies make your management of metadata easy.
 Integrated natively with the SharePoint Term Store, Concept Searching platforms remove the manual processes of metadata management, eliminates end user adoption issues, and aligns IT with business objectives.
 Installed quickly and easily, you can start classifying content in a matter of hours.
 Without a taxonomy expert on staff, the interactive, powerful, yet easy-to-use taxonomy tools can be used by business or IT professionals.
 Organizations can build an enterprise metadata repository and provide the re-usable technology to improve any application that requires the use of metadata.

 In records management eliminating end user tagging, automatic application of content types, and routing of the document of record to the records management application reduces organizational risk, and improves information lifecycle management.
-Concept Searching product platforms eliminate end user tagging, automates document workflow for storage, preservation, access, and usage controls, and automatically enforces protection of records integrity throughout the individual document lifecycle eliminating many of the fundamental obstacles faced by records professionals on a day-to-day basis.
+The conceptClassifier platform eliminates end user tagging, automates document workflow for storage, preservation, access, and usage controls, and automatically enforces protection of a records integrity throughout the individual document lifecycle eliminating many of the fundamental obstacles faced by records professionals on a day-to-day basis.

 Legal and HR play a prominent role in the public sector.
 HR must ensure that the organization protects the privacy of all staff and eliminates any exposure that increases the risk of potential litigation.
 The legal department is critical to resolving eDiscovery matters.
 The Concept Searching platforms can be integrated with any eDiscovery, litigation, or HR application, to retrieve highly granular content.
 Optionally, the platforms can be used as stand-alone applications for precise search.
 Since information is retrieved by identifying concepts the legal professional can eliminate complex queries and through vocabulary normalization, ambiguities are eliminated, and related content is identified even though the specific vocabulary wasn’t specified in the query.
 The HR professional can ensure that all content that contains data privacy information, or any information which must have the appropriate security designations is automatically identified during creation or ingestion and automatically routed to a secure repository for disposition.
 This process also removes the content from unauthorized accessed via the search process and prevents portability of the information, a key cause of data breaches.

 The public sector must also address safety and operations risk.
 At the most critical level is the safety of personnel and the ability to proactively identify events that could result in harm, injury, or even death.
-Concept Searching has clients in the public sector that have deployed the products to address and track transportation and terrorism activities.
-Concept Searching platforms provide the ability to develop the business rules in a taxonomy that can automatically identify the descriptors and vocabulary that apply to safety and operations risk.
-The content can be automatically processed as a safety record, or to can highlight changes and high risk levels that pose safety violations unique to the organization.
+Concept Searching has clients in the public sector that have deployed the products to address and track transportation and terrorism activities. conceptTaxonomyWorkflow provides the ability to develop the business rules that can automatically identify the descriptors and vocabulary that apply to safety and operations risk.
+The content can be automatically processed as a safety record, or can highlight changes and high risk levels that pose safety violations unique to the organization.

 Knowledge managers can deal with a variety of communication methods, including intranets, portals, extranets, and the Internet.
 Internally, effective knowledge capture and sharing can deliver benefits to the organization in applications such as project management, awareness of organizational knowledge, employee induction and training, expertise location, communities of interest, collective intelligence, and innovation management.
 Externally the delivery of information to different audiences removes the burden internally of supporting and serving these audiences.
 The Concept Searching technologies provide insight into content; grouping similar users, concepts, and content together; identifying people with expertise, and knowledge or interest in a topic.
 The ability to deploy ‘concept based searching’ integrated with any search engine improves information access and provides the relevant information on demand.